-JOHN: So you...that’s why I’m asking.
-You would say that that’s the return of Christ?
+JOHN: So, you would – that’s why I’m asking – you would say that that’s the return of Christ?

-JOHN: When you get to heaven, I’ll look back and say "ah."
+JOHN: When I get to heaven, I’ll look back and say, “Ah.”

-CHUCK: Okay, that's good.
-Could I ask one more question real quick?
+CHUCK: Okay.
+That’s fine.
+Can I ask one more question real quick?

-JOHN: Since I didn’t answer that, you've got another one coming.
+JOHN: Sure.
+Since I didn’t answer that one, you got another one coming.

-CHUCK: In our Bible study we were studying future things and proceeding the millennium, will there be mortal believers...will there be mortal believers at the end of the millennium?
-It doesn’t really say if they’re translated to heaven or perhaps would go into a mortal state, people in this earth and that kind of thing?
+CHUCK: In our Bible study, we were studying future things.
+An preceding the millennium will there be mortal believers – will there be mortal believers at the end of the millennium?
+It doesn’t really say if they’re translated to heaven or perhaps would go into a mortal state, peopling this earth and that kind of thing.

 JOHN: You mean at the end of the tribulation?

-CHUCK: However, at the end of the millennium, heaven and earthly way and where...it doesn’t say where the believers of the millennium will go.
+CHUCK: However, at the end of the millennium, heaven and earth flee away.
+And where – it doesn’t say where the believers of the millennium will go.

-JOHN: Well, I think that the only thing...you’re assuming that when you enter into the millennium you have people living in physical bodies, the believing people who were not killed by the anti-Christ, they enter into the millennium, right?
-Physical bodies they give birth to children, the earth is...is filled with people, it has to be filled with people because everybody’s going to live to be so very old.
-If the person dies of 100, they die a baby.
+JOHN: Well, I think that the only thing – you’re assuming that when you enter into the millennium, we have people living in physical bodies.
+The believing people who were not killed by the Antichrist, they enter into the millennium.
+Right?
+Physical bodies.
+They give birth to children; the earth is filled with people.
+It has to be filled with people, because everybody’s going to live to be so very old.
+If a person dies at 100, they die a baby.
 Disease is eliminated.
-Food growth, so there’s going to be tremendous reproductive thing.
+Food grows.
+So, there’s going to be a tremendous reproductive thing.
 They’ll fill the earth with population.
-By the way, statistics indicate that a...that a thousand years without disease and without war, you could populate this earth more than you have now over all the time of man's history.
-So it will be a full earth.
-I think that there will be many believers, and the only thing you can assume, for example what happens when a believer dies during the millennium?
-Where's he going to go?
-If he goes to heaven, he'll be up there by himself, right?

-JOHN: See everybody else will be done here.
-So the only thing I can assume is that when they die, they’ll just go down and then you’ll wait a second and they’ll just ah and come right back up again.
-I mean, there’s got to be instant translation.
-So whatever is going to happen in the millennium, I think they will be...you see you go from the millennium into the eternal state, and I think that will be some...some of us will be the millennial earth in our eternal form.
-Some in the corporal form of the...of the earthly body, but there will be, I believe, either at death or in the phasing into the new heaven and the new earth, there will be an instant translation into that eternal state.
+JOHN: Everybody else will be down here.
+So, the only thing I can assume is that when they die, they’ll just go down and then you’ll wait a second, and they’ll just say, “Oh,” and come right back up again.
+I mean there’s got to be instant translation.
+So, whatever is going to happen in the millennium, I think they will be – you see, you go from the millennium into the eternal state.
+And I think there will be some – some of us will be in the millennial earth in our eternal form; some in the corporeal form of the earthly body.
+But there will be, I believe, either at death, or in the phasing into the new heaven and the new earth, there will be an instant translation into that eternal state.

 CHUCK: And that would be for all the believers of the millennium?

-CHUCK: Is that us or is that some others?
+CHUCK: Is that us, or is that some others?

 CHUCK: Thank you.

-FLORA: Hi John, my name is Flora.
-I have a question that my sister wants some answers to and I think you’ll do a better job.
-She’s a brand new Christian and we come from a Catholic background, and she’s having a little bit of difficulty with the fact that you do not lose your salvation even if you do backslide.
-So can you elaborate on that?
+FLORE: Hi, John.
+My name is Flore.
+I have a question that my sister wants some answers to, and I think you’ll do a better job.
+She’s a brand new Christian, and we come from a Catholic background.
+And she’s having a little bit of difficulty with the fact that you do not lose your salvation even if you do backslide.
+So, can you elaborate?